huawei-openlab/oct/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --runtime,  -r   "runc"    runtime to be tested, -r=runc or -r=rkt or -r=docker
    --output,    -o   "all"       format and content to be ouputed, -o=all: ouput sucessful details and statics, -o=err-only: ouput failure details and statics
    --debug,    -d                  switch of debug mode, defaults to false, with '--debug' to enable debug mode
    --help,       -h                  show help
    --generate-bash-completion
    --version,  -v                  print the version
 ```

-####Supportted runtime
+####Supported runtime

 |Name|Status|
 |------|----|------|